Speed Test — Troubleshooting

 Saving Your Speed Test Results

-Your most recent results are saved in Results History.
+Your most recent results are saved in Results History when tested on desktop or tablet.
 If you do not see a saved history, please make sure that cookies are enabled in your browser settings.